ut-parla/Parla.py/tutorial/1_control_flow/README.md

         print('I am task 0', flush=True)
 ```

-The 'taskid' argument to `@spawn` is the name of the task. **This name as a (TaskSpace + Index) combination must be unique.**
+The 'taskid' argument to `@spawn` is the name of the task. **This name as a (TaskSpace + Index) combination must be unique during the lifetime of the Parla runtime.**
-If a taskid is not specified, the task will be placed into the default TaskSpace.
+If a taskid is not specified, the task will be placed into a default global TaskSpace.

 `0_taskspaces.py` shows different ways to add a task to a TaskSpace.